marekuzel/Telegram-scraper/README.md

 # Hedon
 ### Telegram chat scrapper

 Hedon is a simple script for scraping Telegram chat data which are publicly availible.
 It uses Telethon library for accessing Telegram API.
+Hedon runs from UNIX terminal and is written in Python 3.

 For Hedon to work you will need to create a Telegram API key (see [Use](#use) section for more information).

 ## State
-Hedon is still in development
+Hedon is still in development.

 ## Use
 Before using Hedon you need to create a Telegram API key.
 You can find more information about creating Telegram API key [here](https://core.telegram.org/api/obtaining_api_id).
 After creating the key you need to create a file named `config.ini` in the same directory as `hedon.py` and add the following lines to it: